-Global partnership inquiries:
+Global education inquiries:

-Our Global Services
+Our Global Education Services

 While the News Literacy Project remains focused on its primary mission of embedding news literacy into the American education experience, we realize that the problem of misinformation does not end at a nation’s borders.
 We employ several approaches to tackle this global challenge.

 NLP team members frequently speak on misinformation and the role of news literacy education in countering it.
 For example, Charles Salter, NLP’s president and chief operating officer, was a keynote speaker in Denmark during a joint conference on misinformation sponsored by the U.S. Embassy and the Danish Ministries of Education and Foreign Affairs.
 Other staff members have traveled to Brazil to address the role of a free press in a democracy and to Canada to discuss the importance of civics education.

 NLP educates teachers, government decision-makers, students and others around the world about the dangers of misinformation and the importance of news literacy.
 NLP staff members have co-taught a week-long graduate seminar on misinformation at Central European University in Hungary, conducted news literacy workshops around the United Kingdom at the request of the U.S. Embassy, and, as a guest of the Facebook Journalism Project, delivered a presentation in Argentina on teaching news literacy.
 Honoraria are appreciated for these appearances, but not required.